a large, colored handkerchief, usually with a figure or pattern

-Origin of bandannaHindi b?ndhn?, a method of dyeing < Sans bándhana-, tying (so named because the cloth is tied to prevent certain parts from receiving the dye) from Indo-European an unverified form bhendh-, bind
+Origin of bandannaHindi b?ndhn?, a method of dyeing from Sanskrit bándhana-, tying (so named because the cloth is tied to prevent certain parts from receiving the dye) from Indo-European an unverified form bhendh-, bind

 A large handkerchief usually patterned and brightly colored.